Broulf/UL-CS/FACEIT.md

 ## 4. **Link CS2 to Your FACEIT Account:**

-   - Click on the "CONNECT STEA," button.
+   - Click on the "CONNECT STEAM" button.
    - Follow the prompts to link your Steam account to your FACEIT account.
    - Confirm the game registration to complete the process.